BEQUIA T20 CRICKET 2ND ROUND FIXTURES - NBC SVG

-Tomorrow afternoon at 2:00, Bequia Express/Dem Bequia Boys Port Elizabeth will meet Bequia Venture/BOS Marine Royal Challengers, and on Sunday morning at 10:00, Sugar Reef Bequia United will play against Davis Construction Masters, then Friendship United will oppose South Side United at 2:00 in the afternoon.
+At 2:00 this afternoon, Bequia Express/Dem Bequia Boys Port Elizabeth will meet Bequia Venture/BOS Marine Royal Challengers.
+Tomorrow morning at 10:00, Sugar Reef Bequia United will play against Davis Construction Masters, and at 2:00 in the afternoon, Friendship United will oppose South Side United.

 Advertisement